blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 ## Chapter 17: Role of Women in the institution of Hadeeth

 - A. Role of Women before Islaam
 	- a.
 Custom to bury female new born as they believed it will bring burden to the family (16:28, 29)
 	- b.
 Misfortunes

 - B. Role of Women in Qur’aan
 	- a.
 Qur’aan views women in virtue of their creation
 	- b.
 They are like men who have certain rights (4:1-4)
 	- c.
 We share in abilities, rights and so on
 	- d.
 Women are not inferior in Islaam
 	- e.
 There is no original Sin or sin of man
 	- f.
 Islaam viewed women with independent status
 	- g.
 She has right to worship Allaah and accountable for her acts on Day of judgment
 	- h.
 Allaah attaches certain respect to Women (Luqman 31:14)
 		- i.
 Hadeeth about one’s mother ["Your Mother" three times…]
 		- ii.
 Pregnancy, child birth are praised

 - C. Difference between Riwayah and Shahadha
 	- a.
 Riwayah is narration
 	- b.
 Shahadha is witnessing
 		- i.
 In general, two women’s witness equal to one men’s witness (Business agreements)
 		- ii.
 Men are more knowledgeable in contracts than women as they travel much and aware of idioms
 		- iii.
 This verse is not denying women rather gives her power

 - D. Women in narrating Hadeeth
 	- a.
 In conditions of Rawi, it has nothing to do with gender
 		- i.
 Among the major narrators were Aisha, Umm Salama
 		- ii.
 Some of the Golden chains trace back to Aisha or Umm Salama
 	- b.
 Narration:
 		- i.
 No difference between Man and Women
 		- ii.
 Issue: Fatima Bint Qays and Umar.
 Umar rejected as she has not met the conditions (Mukhtafal Qur’aan) and not for being women

 - E. Active Roles:
 	- a.
 Umm kalthum performed Hijrah
 	- b.
 Surah Mumtahinah:13 – Muslim Women cannot be returned to Non Muslim relatives
 	- c.
 Women have participated in Hijrah, Bayyatul Aqaba, Sharjah, upbringing of children and society
 	- d.
 Women asked questions to Prophet regarding
 		- i.
 Wet dream
 		- ii.
 Hayd
 		- iii.
 Nifaas
 		- iv.
 If you take Fiqh books and read on these chapters, you can see number of women narrating the Hadeeth
 	- e.
 Aisha praised Ansar women for not being shy in seeking knowledge
 	- f.
 Memorization:
 		- i.
 Fatima bint Qays narrated Hadeeth regarding Dajjal which was the dialogue between Prophet and Tamim ad Dari.
 Tabari written a book compiling long hadeeth
-- i.
+		- ii.
 Imam Malik’s daughter memorized Muwatta and she will correct anyone who makes mistakes by sitting on the side room of the class
 	- g.
 Addeeba al Madaneeyah
 		- i.
 Started her career as slave women
 		- ii.
 Well versed in Hadeeth literature
 		- ii.
 Early scholar who memorized Muwatta
 		- iii.
 Daughter of the scholar of Baghdad.
 Abu Nasar Deenawari known for Hadeeth narrations and calligraphy
 	- h.
 Ummul Kareemah al Marwaziyah
 		- i.
 One of her Isnaad is strongest Isnaad

 - F. Learning Forums for Women
 - a.
 Teaching of Prophet was directed to Men and Women